AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/set-up-organizations.md

 - There are no instantiated products in the organization.
 - There are no Experience Cloud products that can include instantiations in the organization.

+>[!WARNING]
+>
-**Caution**:Deleting an organization impacts your users.
+>Deleting an organization impacts your users.
 Ensure that there is no access or information that will be lost when an organization is deleted.

 1. Sign in to the [[!DNL Global Admin Console]](https://global-admin-console.adobe.com/).
 Go to the **[!UICONTROL Organizations]** tab and select the organization you want to delete.
 1. Select the **[!UICONTROL Delete]** icon.